digital-land/digital-land/content/project/energy-performance-of-buildings/index.md

 **Publishing EPC data**

 Energy certificates are built on a rich source of housing data.
-However recent changes in data privacy regulations meant that MHCLG stopped updating and publishing the raw data from EPCs.
+However, recent changes in data privacy regulations meant that MHCLG stopped updating and publishing the raw data from EPCs.

 Our research showed that there is a need for this data.
 For example, not only do EPCs tell people how to save energy and money, but they were the primary source of bulk open data on a property’s floor area in square metres.
 Our research also showed that publishing the data is allowed under the privacy regulations.